viion/lodestone-php/docs/DevBenchmarking.md

 Duration: 0.00462400   + 0.00209900  !
 Mem: 2531320          Line 93    in  Lodestone\Parser\Character\TraitProfile::parseProfileBiography
 ```

-Most of thi sshould be obvious;
+Most of this should be obvious;

 - All timestamps are in milliseconds
 - The first timestamp is the total duration over the course of the entire script